Julius Busecke

 S. Dheeshjith, A. Subel, A. Adcroft, J. Busecke, C. Fernandez‐Granda, S. Gupta, L. Zanna

-3. The Overlooked Sub-Grid Air-Sea Flux in Climate Models
+3. The Impact of Sub‐Grid Heterogeneity on Air‐Sea Turbulent Heat Flux in Coupled Climate Models

-The Overlooked Sub-Grid Air-Sea Flux in Climate Models
+The Impact of Sub‐Grid Heterogeneity on Air‐Sea Turbulent Heat Flux in Coupled Climate Models

 4. Projecting Changes in the Drivers of Compound Flooding in Europe Using CMIP6 Models